dpasdar/kong-plugin-jwt-keycloak/README.md

+This is the forked version of the original plugin, only difference is the priority set to much lower to play nice with the infamous OIDC plugin.

 <h1>Kong plugin jwt-keycloak</h1>

 A plugin for the [Kong Microservice API Gateway](https://konghq.com/solutions/gateway/) to validate access tokens issued by [Keycloak](https://www.keycloak.org/).
 It uses the [Well-Known Uniform Resource Identifiers](https://tools.ietf.org/html/rfc5785) provided by [Keycloak](https://www.keycloak.org/) to load [JWK](https://tools.ietf.org/html/rfc7517) public keys from issuers that are specifically allowed for each endpoint.